Nenad Vučinić: New Zealand

+Italy

 On 12 June 2018, Vučinić signed a two-year deal with the Italian basketball club Sidigas Avellino of Lega Basket Serie A (LBA).
 On 10 April 2019 he parted ways with Sidigas Avellino.

+Philippines

 In early 2022, Vučinić joined the Philippines men's national basketball team initially as a consultant to head coach Tab Baldwin who resigned shortly after.
 He would continue working under Chot Reyes.
 Vučinić would temporarily serve as head coach of the team for the June–July 2022 window of the 2023 FIBA Basketball World Cup Asian qualifiers.
 After the brief stint, he became an assistant coach to Reyes who reassumed the position of head coach.
 In August 2022, Vučinić left the Philippine national team coaching staff.
-The Samahang Basketbol ng Pilipinas, the national federation of the Philippines, released a statement that Vučinić left the team amicably.
+The Samahang Basketbol ng Pilipinas, the national basketball federation of the Philippines, released a statement that Vučinić left the team amicably.

+In 2023, he was hired by the Meralco Bolts as their active consultant, and promoting Luigi Trillo as head coach.
+Vučinić runs practices and gives plays during timeout.
+He won a championship with the Bolts in the 2024 PBA Philippine Cup.
+He's the second active consultant to win a championship in PBA history.